What Is SFS?

 - Seamless integration

 SFS supports NFS and CIFS protocols.
 With these standard protocols, a broad range of mainstream applications can read data from and write data in the file system.
-In addition, SFS is compatible with SMB 2.0, SMB 2.1, and SMB 3.0, facilitating Windows clients to access the shared space.
+In addition, the service is compatible with SMB 2.0, SMB 2.1, and SMB 3.0, facilitating Windows clients to access the shared space.

 - Easy operation and low costs